Kṣitigarbha

-Usually depicted as a monk with a halo around his shaved head, he carries a staff to force open the gates of hell and a wish-fulfilling jewel to light up the darkness.
+Usually depicted as a monk with either a halo or a crown bearing images of the Five Tathāgatas around his shaved head, he carries a staff to force open the gates of hell and a wish-fulfilling jewel to light up the darkness.

 Overview

-Kṣitigarbha is one of the four principal bodhisattvas in East Asian Mahayana Buddhism.
-The others are Samantabhadra, Manjusri, and Avalokiteśvara.
+Kṣitigarbha is one of the four principal bodhisattvas along with Samantabhadra, Manjusri, and Avalokiteśvara (Guanyin) in East Asian Mahayana Buddhism.

 At the pre-Tang dynasty grottos in Dunhuang and Longmen, he is depicted in a classical bodhisattva form.
 After the Tang, he became increasingly depicted as a monk carrying Buddhist prayer beads and a staff.

 His full name in Chinese is Dayuan Dizang Pusa (大願地藏菩薩 (Dàyuàn Dìzàng Púsà)), or "Kṣitigarbha Bodhisattva of the Great Vow," pronounced Daigan Jizō Bosatsu in Japanese, Jijang Bosal in Korean, Đại Nguyện Địa Tạng Vương Bồ Tát in Vietnamese.
 This name is a reference to his pledge, as recorded in the sutras, to take responsibility for the instruction of all beings in the six worlds in the era between the parinirvana of the Buddha and the rise of Maitreya.
 Because of this important role, shrines to Kṣitigarbha often occupy a central role in temples, especially within the memorial halls or mausoleums.